westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 >
 > You can walk the student through the example all together in class.
 Use the discussion points below.
 >
 > **Check:** By this point, students should be able to understand out specific actions related to the steps in the data science workflow.
-To assess this you can then break the class into grpup and tackle a similar problem in their groups and share their results with the class:
+To assess this you can then break the class into group and tackle a similar problem in their groups and share their results with the class:
 >
 >  * Collect data around user retention, user actions within the product, potentially find data outside of company
 > * Extract aggregated values from raw data